 “Since it coincides with Christmas time, I feel…”

-“Ehmmm, please, let people that are mentally okay do the talking.
-We can’t afford to look crazy,” Nnamdi said, stopping him short.
+“Ehmmm, please, let people that are mentally alright do the talking,” Nnamdi said, cutting him off.

 Stark white silence as the blue sky got darker.

 The crickets and the birds also chirped louder.
 Or perhaps we could hear them better since we had shut up.

 After a painful minute of silence and stiffened bodies, Dennis, the eldest, cleared his throat.
 “Going forward, I think we should discuss issues without throwing shades at anyone.”

 Ichie mumbled something and he and his wife left the meeting.